 The Affordable Care Act encourages hospitals to rethink inventory management procedures.
-Now that the ACA reimburses hospitals based on overall performance as opposed to number of patients treated and procedures performed, many medical centers are reconsidering overhead costs and looking to streamline resource allocation.
+Now that the ACA reimburses hospitals based on overall performance as opposed to the number of patients treated and procedures performed, many medical centers are reconsidering overhead costs and looking to streamline resource allocation.

 Prior to the ACA regulations, some hospitals relied on hand counts of materials and failed to prioritize supply chain visibility, according to the New York Times.
 The recent legislation forces medical organizations to practice better reporting of daily activities and resource utilization.
 New solutions, such as barcode scanners and data integration with suppliers, help hospitals redesign inventory practices.